brendaferrari/machineleaning-datavis/README.md

-# Machine Learning Visualization graph
+# Machine Learning Interactive Visualization

-This jupyter code was created to share the model of a graph to present the results of a Machine Learning Classification model.
+This jupyter code was created to share the model of an interactive graph to present the results of a Machine Learning Classification model.

+Perfect to display the data label to extract the best interpretation of your results.

 <img src="images/mlclassification.gif" width="584">